sanukag/ai-maintenance-assistant/docs/application-api.md

 Interactive OpenAPI documentation is available at `/docs`, with the raw schema at `/openapi.json`.

-The API reads the same environment variables as the command-line ingestion and search tools.
-For example, start it with OpenAI embeddings enabled by exporting `AMA_EMBEDDING_PROVIDER=openai` and `OPENAI_API_KEY` first.
-Grounded answers also require `AMA_ANSWER_PROVIDER=openai`.
-Provider settings are fixed for the lifetime of the process, so restart the API after changing them.

-Set `AMA_VISUAL_ANALYSIS_PROVIDER=openai` to enrich uploaded images and every rendered PDF page with maintenance-relevant visual meaning.
-This is independent from OCR and requires `OPENAI_API_KEY`.
+The API reads the same non-secret environment configuration as the command-line tools.
+Add or replace the OpenAI key from the Settings page.
+The fixed OpenAI embedding, reranking, answer and visual-analysis services are rebuilt immediately after a credential change. `OPENAI_API_KEY` remains an optional process-environment fallback.

 ## Routes